tooth2/2D-Sensor-Fusion/README.md

 ## Overview of the KITTI sensor setup
 KITTI vehicle that was used to generate the data sequences is equipped with two forward-facing cameras, a roof-mounted Velodyne Lidar as well as an inertial measurement unit or IMU (which are not used in this project).
 For all datasets, calibration files with intrinsic and extrinsic parameters are available from the KITTI website.
 In the following, the content of the file "calib_velo_to_cam.txt“ is shown, which relates the Velodyne sensor and the left camera of the stereo rig (valid for the highway sequence we are using):
-The original KITTI camera images are stored in the following folders:
+Instead of original KITTI data, pre-processing data is stored in the data folder.
-  - 'image_00': left rectified grayscale image sequence
-  - 'image_01': right rectified grayscale image sequence
-  - 'image_02': left rectified color image sequence
-  - 'image_03': right rectified color image sequence Only left camera images are used in this project.
 ```
 calib_time: 15-Mar-2012 11:37:16
 R: 7.533745e-03 -9.999714e-01 -6.166020e-04 1.480249e-02 7.280733e-04 -9.998902e-01 9.998621e-01 7.523790e-03 1.480755e-02